Our research is editorially independent but we may earn a commission for purchases made through our links.

-Washington D.C. is a family-friendly destination throughout the year, but Thanksgiving offers its own unique charms with its annual Holiday Parade and live musical shows hosted over the holiday weekend.
+Washington D.C. is a family-friendly destination throughout the year, but Thanksgiving offers its own unique charms.
 Take the kids for a spin at the ice skating rink at the National Gallery of Art while surrounded by large-scale sculptures.
-Explore America’s history on its cobblestone streets lined with old Victorian homes from the 18th and 19th centuries, then dig into turkey and pumpkin pie at 1789, an old Federal house that was converted into a restaurant or admire the fall foliage in Georgetown.
+Explore America’s history on Georgetown’s cobblestone streets lined with old Victorian homes from the 18th and 19th centuries, then dig into turkey and pumpkin pie at 1789, an old Federal house that was converted into a restaurant or admire the fall foliage in Georgetown or the National Mall.

 Who says you can’t visit a tropical destination for Thanksgiving?
 Hawaii is less crowded in November, making it a great time to visit with the family, where you can enjoy turkey dinner at your oceanfront resort and watch lively holiday parades with local Hawaiian bands.
 For calm waters and sandy beaches that are best for winter months, head to Waimea on Kauai’s southwestern shore.
 Let the kids enjoy outdoor adventures such as surf lessons, snorkeling and swimming.